Making Felted Easter Eggs is super fun and easy! A great wool felting project for a beginner and for kids.

 *(Please note: these tutorials are available for free on FiberArtsy.com.
 This Ebook is an Ad-Free PDF version)

-That’s all there’s to it.
-This project is a really great way to learn wool or wet felting.
-It’s also really fun for kids to do.
+It is also really fun for kids to do.
 Children are naturally great at wet felting and they love being able to play with soapy suds and wool.

 Enjoy!